-It looks at average house prices across the UK by post code and then estimates how much a first-timer would need to earn and have as a deposit to buy there.
+It looks at average house prices in the city by postcode and then estimates how much a first-timer would need to earn and have as a deposit to buy there.

-We've summarised this information in to the map below.
-It shows what income you would need to buy a two- to three-bedroom property in various post code areas – in short the greener, the better.
+We've summarised this data in the map below.
+It shows what income you would need to buy a two- to three-bedroom property in various postcode areas.
+In short the greener, the better.

 (Click on map for larger version)

 Quick pointers for first time buyers in Birmingham:

 - The average first time buyer property (two-to-three bedroom house) in Birmingham costs £179,216, with the average deposit required £26,882.
 With its regeneration projects, excellent transport links such as the West Midlands Metro, shopping centre and plentiful housing provision, it could represent a great first time buyer option.

 - Average household income required for first time buyers is £38,097.

 - Most affordable area of Birmingham is Rough Fields and Priestfield (WV2) with an average house price of £101,617.
 A deposit of £15,243 and income of £21,594 is required.
 However, as the post code suggests, it is closer to the city centre of Wolverhampton than Birmingham.

 - For first time buyer bargains closer to Birmingham city centre itself, Lozells, Newtown and Birchfield (B19) – that is home to track and field's Alexander Stadium – ranks favourably, with the average house price at £111,711.

 - Solihull and Sutton Coldfield represent the most expensive options for first time buyers.
 Hockley Heath and Earlswood (B94, Solihull) have an average price of £397,206 and Four Oaks and Little Ashton (B74, Sutton Coldfield) an average of £282,058.